smmckay/quex-mirror/doc/source/03-modes/incidence-handlers.rst

     }

 The following subsections group the explanations of incidence handlers by subject.
-Some incidence handlers receive additional 'implicit arguments'.
-The are specified as if they were function arguments.
-The meaning of names used as implicit arguments is given at the entry of each subsection.

-Mode Entry and Exit
-^^^^^^^^^^^^^^^^^^^

-Upon mode entry and exit the incidence handlers ``on_entry`` and ``on_exit`` are executed.
-The following implicit arguments may be passed along.
+The specification of incidence handlers does not contain any named argument.
+Moreover, any argument is passed implicitly with a specific *name* and *type*.
+They are explained along with the incidence handlers as if they were function arguments.
+For example the specification

+.. function:: on_some_incidence(This, That)

+means, that inside the handler ``on_some_incidence`` the names ``This`` and ``That`` may be referred.
+The types of implicit arguments are listed in the enumeration below.

+.. variable:: QUEX_TYPE_ANALYZER self
 .. variable:: QUEX_NAME(Mode)*   FromMode

-   A pointer to the mode object of the mode *from* where the current mode is entered.

 .. variable:: QUEX_NAME(Mode)*   ToMode

-   A pointer to the mode object of the mode *to* where the current mode leaves.

-The incidence handlers for entry and exit are:

-.. function:: on_entry(FromMode)

-    Incidence handler to be executed on entrance of the mode.
-This happens as a reaction to mode transitions.

-.. function:: on_exit(ToMode)

-    Incidence handler to be executed on exit of the mode.
-This happens as a reaction to mode transitions.

-The incidence handlers are triggered whenever the user triggers a mode transition.
-This may happen by explicit function calls to such ``self_enter_mode()``, or one of the commands ``GOTO``. ``GOSUB``, or ``GOUP``.
-``on_exit`` is called before the mode transition is accomplished. ``on_entry`` is called when the new mode has been set.
-Sending tokens from inside the entry/exit handlers is is possible.
-However, the lexical analyzer does not return immediately as it does when pattern matched.
-Tokens which are sent from inside these handlers are stacked in the token queue.

-Pattern Matching
-^^^^^^^^^^^^^^^^

-The following two incidence handlers make it possible to specify actions to be executed before and after the match specific actions.

 .. variable:: QUEX_TYPE_LEXATOM* Lexeme

+   Pointer to a zero-terminated string that carries the matching lexeme.

 .. variable:: size_t             LexemeL

+   Length of the matching lexeme.

 .. variable:: QUEX_TYPE_LEXATOM* LexemeBegin

+   Pointer to the begin of the lexeme which is not necessarily zero-terminated.

 .. variable:: QUEX_TYPE_LEXATOM* LexemeEnd

+   Pointer to the first lexatom after the last lexatom in the lexeme.

+Pattern Matching
+^^^^^^^^^^^^^^^^

+With the following two incidence handlers actions actions may be defined to be executed before and after *each* match action.

 .. function:: on_match(Lexeme, LexemeBegin, LexemeEnd, LexemeL)

     This incidence handler is executed on every match *before* the pattern's action is executed.
-Implicit arguments allow access to the matched lexeme and correspond to what is passed to pattern-actions.

-    ``Lexeme`` gives a pointer to a zero-terminated string that carries the matching lexeme. ``LexemeL`` is the lexeme's length. ``LexemeBegin`` gives a pointer to the begin of the lexeme which is not necessarily zero-terminated.  ``LexemeEnd`` points to the first lexatom after the last lexatom in the lexeme.

 .. function:: on_after_match(Lexeme, LexemeBegin, LexemeEnd, LexemeL)

     The ``on_after_match`` handler is executed at every pattern match.
     Contrary to ``on_match`` it is executed *after* the action of the winning pattern.
-To make sure that the handler is executed, it is essential that ``return`` is never a used in any pattern action directly.
-If a forced return is required, ``RETURN`` must be used.
+To make sure that the handler is executed, it is essential that ``return`` is never used in any pattern action directly.
+To force an immediate return, ``RETURN`` must be used.

     .. warning::